hmukesh5/hmukesh5/README.md

 - Jerma985 - a discord bot i co-developed, winning 1st place at the Aggie Coding Club 2022 Discord Bot Competition

 ### research
-- currently researching distributed in-band network telemetry with a professor from IIT Gandhinagar
+- currently researching In-band Network Telemetry with a professor from IIT Gandhinagar

 <!--
 **hmukesh5/hmukesh5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.